benkiefer/ember-cli-gradle-plugin/README.md

  - As of version 3.3.0, the default test port is now 0.
  - As of version 3.4.0, `trackNodeModulesContents = false` and `trackBowerComponentsContents = false` no longer track the corresponding folders as files.
 Looking for suggestions here, but wanted to get rid of the deprecation before it was a problem.
  - As of version 4.0.0 - Bower related tasks are gone.
 The JavaScript package manager is now configurable (npm vs. yarn).
+ - As of version 5.0.0 - The project is now deployed to maven central and packaged according to their constraints

 ## Requirements
 ---------